Defending The Bultaco Honor

 Then there is a little something that really increased the quality of Buls sold in the USA.
 When Bultaco came out with new models, the dealers in Spain, France, and the UK would get them first.
 Our dealership would get the new fangled fancy bikes 3 or 4 months later, and this would really piss me off back then.
 I remember we did not get the 1974 360 Pursang until April of that year.
 Now looking back, I can see that the european dealers had to put up with the nagging bugs and fixes common with new models of anything.
 When we got our shipment of new fancy bikes, the bugs have already been worked out in production.
 Back in the 1970's, reliability was a strong selling point of Bultaco motorcycles.
 All Bultacos came with a 60 day warranty, even the race bikes!
 I know, as I was there selling them!

-Back in 1975, the YZ 125 top end was good for one or two races.
-The Elsinore 125 top end was good for three or four races, if the transmission didn't fail first.
+Back in 1975, the YZ 125 top end was good for two or three races.
+The Elsinore 125 top end was good for four or five races, if the transmission didn't fail first.
 After a few races, the rotary valved KX125 crank seal sucked air like a hoover and would cook the top end.
 Why the magazine editors never say anything bad about these bikes?

 The 360 El Bandido Is Only Good For Throwing Gravel In A Parking Lot: The truth is the Bandido will flat out scoot.
 The mid range pulls so dam hard....then it just keeps pulling and revving until fear sets in.
 The way the mid ratio 4 speed was spaced, you had to really hang on when shifting under full throttle!
 It was an arm stretcher!
 The only thing that kept the El Bandido from winning everything back then, was they did not make rear tires big enough!